nluhux/guix-lfs/README.md

 # guix-lfs
-Linux From Scratch, But it's GNU Guix
+Linux From Scratch, Using GNU Guix!!!